Code autogeneration

 [MY CODE]

-The corresponding generated OpenCL code will be:
+The corresponding OpenCL code will be:

 int myvar; //autovectorized